 - Medium in strength

 - Total Smoking Time was an amazing 1 hour and 40 minutes

-Overall, the La Barba Primitivo was a spectacular cigar and a welcome back to the party for Tony Bellotto.
+Overall, the La Barba Ricochet was a spectacular cigar and a welcome back to the party for Tony Bellotto.
 We missed you last year and what a way to come back.
 Besides the fact that this cigar is a 1 hour and 40 minute slow burning corona, it was filled with complexity of core and nuanced flavor and aromas from foot to nub.
-The burn and ash were precisely what I try to bring attention to in my reviews and the strength hit the bulls eye just north of medium so that it could be enjoyed by most any cigar lover.
+The burn and ash were precisely what I try to bring attention to in my reviews and the strength hit the bull’s eye just north of medium so that it could be enjoyed by most any cigar lover.
 If you are an experienced smoker, this is one you would want to add to your rotations and I would certainly buy a box to enjoy some and let the others age.
-I would be very interested in trying the other vitolas in the line to see how they stand up to the corona.
+I would be very interested in trying the other

 Point Deductions: ZERO